Eymens/Eymen-Bank-ATM/README.md

 ### You can create a new account
 Create account by setting username and password\
-login with created account credentials
+Login with created account credentials

 ## Requirements